pickplugins/team/readme.txt

 **Team Member Profile**
 You can create team member profiles for each team members and customize the layout via layout editor.

+**Social & Contact link**
+You can display team members social link or contact phone numbers or skype and etc.

+**Custom meta field**
+You can add custom meta fields under each team members and these input values can be displaying on the grid via layout builder. you can customize these meta field data by applying your own CSS.

 **Team member slug**
 Team member slug can be customize as you want. default team member slug is `team_member`